 Article 4: Pricing and Payment

 Pricing and Payment shall be as follows:

-The inspection and services described in:

-Part A: 345Kv Breakers and Bus - will be provided for a charge of:

-$43,350.00 per year for a five year contract
+The inspection and services described in Part A: 345Kv Breakers and Bus - will be provided for a charge of: $46,200.00 per year for a five year contract.

-The inspection and services described in:

-Part B: RTU Services – are included in the Part A charges.
+The inspection and services described in Part B: RTU or Telecommunication Services – are included in the Part A charges.

-The Transmission Services described in:

-Part C: Transmission Services – will be provided for a charge of:

-$10,200.00 per year for a five year contract
+The Transmission Services described in Part C: Transmission Services – will be provided for a charge of $10,200.00 per year for a five year contract.

-Corrective and emergency equipment repair described in Scope of Work would be provided on an as-needed basis, per the Labor Rate Table.
+Corrective and emergency equipment repair described in Scope of Work shall be provided on an as-needed basis, per the Labor Rate Table.

 Labor Rate Table:

-Cinergy will provide technicians of the following disciplines (Test, Maintenance, Line, Trouble, SCADA and Telecommunication) with appropriate vehicles at the following rates:
+PSI Energy will provide technicians of the following disciplines (Test, Maintenance, Line, Trouble, SCADA and Telecommunication) with appropriate vehicles at the following rates: